itsloganmann/CrowdCharge/README.md

 # ZapShare
-Peer-to-peer Electric Vehicle Charging Network Web App
+Peer-to-peer Electric Vehicle Chargers Network Web App

-## Version 2.00:
+## Version 2.00 (May 2019 release):
 Features:
 <ol>
   <li>Dashboard feature for users to interact with our web app.</li>